How STAR Works on Long Island: Credit vs. Exemption

 STAR Exemption (Applied to the Tax Bill)

-Some Long Island homeowners receive STAR as an exemption, which means:
+Some homeowners still receive STAR as an exemption, which means:

 - The benefit appears directly on the school tax bill

-- The taxable assessed value of the home is reduced for school tax purposes
+- The home’s taxable assessed value is reduced for school tax purposes

-- The tax savings are reflected automatically when the bill is issued
+- The savings are built into the bill when it is issued

-Most newer participants receive STAR as a credit, not an exemption.
+Many newer participants receive STAR as a credit rather than an exemption.

 Under the STAR credit system:

-- Homeowners pay their full school tax bill
+- Homeowners generally pay the full school tax bill when it comes due

-- New York State issues a STAR rebate check or direct deposit
+- New York State issues the STAR benefit separately, typically by check or direct deposit if the homeowner is enrolled for that payment method

-- The credit amount is calculated based on the homeowner’s eligibility
+- The credit amount is based on eligibility and state formulas that can vary from year to year

-This is why many homeowners refer to STAR as a “rebate,” even though it is technically a tax credit.
+This is why many homeowners casually call STAR a “rebate,” even though the official benefit for most newer recipients is the STAR credit.

 When STAR Benefits Are Typically Received on Long Island